 My son wants to be president someday and frankly, he thinks your signature might help with that.
 Ya know, like an endorsement.

 I also think he wants to impress his teacher at school, I mumbled, out of the corner of my mouth.

 The Chief Justice smiled and said it was his pleasure to sign my son’s report and that he wished him the best of luck on his future presidential run, but that I might want to talk him out of it.

 I told the Chief Justice–since he’s in the business of fairness–that he might want to talk my son out of it because my son doesn’t really listen to me.

 I thanked him for his time and his words of wisdom and then gave Chuck a knowing nod, as if to say:

-At least I didn’t ask the Chief Justice to sign his John Hancock.
+At least I didn’t ask the Chief Justice for his John Hancock.

-It was on my mind, but I was able to contain it.
+It was on my mind, but I exercised restraint.

 I swear, under penalty of perjury.